 1. Developer track record.
 Have they completed similar projects before?
 On time?
 To specification?
 Ask for references from previous buyers if possible.

 2. Deposit protection.
 How are your deposits held?
 Insist on escrow, client accounts, or bank guarantees.
-If the developer won't offer any protection, that's a red flag.
+If the developer will not offer any protection, that is a red flag.

 3. Long-stop clause.
 Does the contract include a firm deadline for completion?
 What happens if the developer misses it?
-Can you walk away and get your deposit back?
+Can you walk away and recover your deposit?

 4. Specification schedule.
 Get every detail in writing: kitchen brand, appliance models, flooring type, bathroom fittings.
-The more specific, the harder it is for the developer to substitute.
+The more specific, the harder it is for the developer to substitute alternatives.

 5. Assignment rights.
-Can you sell the contract if your circumstances change?
+Can you sell the contract if your circumstances change before completion?
 What fees apply?

 6. Snagging process.
-What's the defect liability period after completion?
+What is the defect liability period after completion?
 Most developments offer 12 months for the developer to fix defects.
-Understand what's covered and how to report issues.
+Understand what is covered and how to report issues.

 7. Service charge estimates.
-New builds, especially high-spec ones with pools, gyms, and concierge services, can carry substantial service charges.
-Get estimates in writing and understand what they cover.
+New builds with pools, gyms, and concierge services can carry substantial service charges.
+Get estimates in writing and understand what they cover before you commit.

 8. Independent legal advice.
 Never use the developer's recommended solicitor.
-Get your own lawyer who specialises in Gibraltar property law to review the contract.
+Get your own lawyer specialising in Gibraltar property law.
+Firms with active property practices include Hassans International Law Firm, ISOLAS LLP, Triay Lawyers, and TSN Law.

 Is Off-Plan Right for You?